December Fur Table

 The December timing of the Fur Table also allows families from all over the north to meet with distant friends, learn about new furbearer harvest and management techniques, and do some shopping before returning to their communities.
 Hundreds of thousand of dollars are injected into the local economy.

-Approved humane traps and supplies will be available from MTA Trap Sales at competitive prices.
-For more information on the Fur Table please contact the MTA
+Approved humane traps and supplies were available from MTA Trap Sales at competitive prices.
+For more information on next years Fur Table please contact the MTA.
+See statistics below for amounts and values.

 Oswald Hudson Memorial Award